Is Hand Sanitizer as Effective as Washing Your Hands?

 5. You’ve just used the restroom—hand sanitizer is conveniently placed outside the bathroom door.

-1. Grocery Store Trip—Sanitize.
-While you might want to wash your hands upon arriving home, this is a perfect opportunity to pull the hand sanitizer out of your purse and disinfect.
-Using an alcohol-based hand sanitizer that contains 60% alcohol or greater, rub the product all over the surface of your hands.
+While you should wash your hands upon arriving home, this is a perfect opportunity to pull the hand sanitizer out of your purse and disinfect.
+Use an alcohol-based hand sanitizer that contains 60% alcohol or greater, and rub the product all over the surface of your hands.

-3. Office Germs—Sanitize.
 When you can’t get to the sink, go ahead and sanitize.
 While you’re at it, wipe down your desk with a disinfecting wipe—the typical worker’s desk is covered in germs that can live on the surface for up to three days.
+But if you are near a sink, go ahead and suds up those hands and wash away the germs.

 1. Centers for Disease Control and Prevention.
 “Hand Washing: Clean Hands Save Lives.”
 Web.
 20 Aug.
 2014.